01-edu/public/subjects/corewar/README.md

 > Having circular memory guarantees players they will never overflow the memory space they are playing in.

-#### Stop player execution
+#### Stop process execution

-Every `CYCLE_TO_DIE` the VM will check for every player if it signaled it was alive at least once, if it didn't all processes created by this player will be immediately killed.
+Every `CYCLE_TO_DIE` the VM will check for every process if it signaled it was alive (or in other word, if it has executed a `live` instruction) at least once, if the process will be immediately killed.

 To avoid infinite games, `CYCLES_TO_DIE` will be decremented by `CYCLE_DELTA` under certain conditions: